-Notes: The figure shows the distribution of the quick ratio after six months under the six scenarios described in the text.
-We assume adjustment of liquid assets first so that a firm that runs out of them has a quick ratio of 0.
+Notes: The figure shows the distribution of quick ratio after 6 months under the six scenarios described in text.
+We assume adjustment of liquid assets first so that a firm that runs out of them has the quick ratio of 0.
 Thus, the distribution has a mass point at 0.
 The right axis shows the pdf.
-The scale on the left axis shows the share of firms that would run out of liquid assets and have a quick ratio of 0.
+The scale on the left axis shows the share of firms that would run out of liquid assets and have the quick ratio of 0.
 The circles represent the mass point at 0, the lines the pdf elsewhere.
-The left scale is adjusted so that the mass point under the baselines coincides with the corresponding continuous density as it approaches 0.
-Distributions under scenarios (2) and (3) are very similar to each other and so are distributions under scenarios (4), (5), and (6).
+The left scale is adjusted so that the mass point under the baselines coincides with the corresponding continuous density as it approaches 0 ratio increases by 0.165, so that the mean firm now has a debt ratio of 0.927 (Table 2) and the the share of firms with debt greater than assets increases from 15.1% to 21.3%.
+The policy is effective in reducing the damage, with all interventions on the payroll side cutting the increase in debt ratio and in the number of firms with debt ratio over one by about a third.